What Is the Health Insurance Marketplace?

 💰 Significant Savings Available

-Most people who enroll through the Marketplace qualify for financial assistance that can dramatically reduce their monthly premiums.
-In Arizona, 9 out of 10 enrollees receive premium tax credits.
+Some people who enroll through the Marketplace qualify for financial assistance that can significantly reduce their monthly premiums.

 Understanding Plan Metal Tiers